project-image

 Your chance to have your say in Glove80 supplementary keycap sets

-almost 2 years ago – Mon, Apr 04, 2022 at 06:43:03 AM
+about 4 years ago – Mon, Apr 04, 2022 at 06:43:03 AM

 With its support for completely rearranging all keycaps, Glove80 offers a high degree of customizability when it comes to keycaps: